 4. The operator must be able to turn the handle bars from lock to lock while maintaining grip on the handle bars and maintaining throttle and brake control.
 Disabled operators are allowed to use prosthetic devices or modified or adaptive equipment to achieve rider fit.

-On average, an 8 year old meets the size and fit requirements and can ride a mini quad.
-An average sized 12 year old typically meets the size and fit requirements for a regular size quad.
-Of course, we would have to see the child on the quad to make sure he or she fits, and the parent must consent and agree.
+On average, an 8 year old child meets the size and fit requirements above and can ride a mini quad with parent approval.
+An average sized 11-12 year old typically meets the size and fit requirements for a full size quad.
+Of course, there are always exceptions and each person will fit a quad differently.
+Parent understanding and agreement with management is vital in the decision making of children riding machines.